 The doctor will come in and say hello, then ask you some questions, like how you're doing and if you have any problems or concerns.
 The doctor wants to make sure your body is working just like it should.
-To do this, he or she will use equipment, such as a stethoscope (to listen to your lungs and heart), an otoscope (to look inside your ears, nose, and throat), and an ophthalmoscope (to look inside your eyes).

-Listening with a stethoscope: The stethoscope lets the doctor hear your heartbeat and the way your lungs sound.
+Listen with a stethoscope: The stethoscope lets the doctor hear your heartbeat and the way your lungs sound.
 Doctors know just how healthy hearts and lungs should sound.
 If yours doesn't sound quite right, the doctor will want to investigate further.

-Looking in your ears, nose, and throat: Doctors know what healthy ears, noses, and throats should look like.
+Look in your ears, nose, and throat: Doctors know what healthy ears, noses, and throats should look like.
 The otoscope lets the doctor get a good look at yours and the light helps spot any problems, like fluid in your ear that could be an infection.

-Looking in your eyes: Doctors know what healthy eyes should look like.
+Look in your eyes: Doctors know what healthy eyes should look like.
 The ophthalmoscope lets the doctor see the retina, the light-sensitive part of your eye that sends messages to the brain.
 Though the doctor is shining a light in your eye, try to keep your eye still so the doctor can get a good look.

-Bopping you with the rubber hammer: This is when the doctor taps your knee and your leg swings up without you doing anything.
+Bop you with a rubber hammer: This is when the doctor taps your knee and your leg swings up without you doing anything.
 It's a funny part of the exam, but there's a good reason for it.
 This tests how well your nerves are carrying messages in your body.
 When your reflexes respond to the hammer, the doctor knows your nerves can do the important job they have — carrying messages from the brain and spinal cord that tell your body what to do.

-Feeling around your belly: There's a lot of important stuff in your belly — from your stomach to your intestines and liver.
+Feel around your belly: There's a lot of important stuff in your belly — from your stomach to your intestines and liver.
 Doctors know how healthy bellies should feel and they want to make sure yours feels just right.

-Genital exam: This one might make you feel a little uncomfortable, so it can help if your mom or dad is with you during the exam.
+Do a genital exam: This one might make you feel a little uncomfortable, so it can help if your mom or dad is with you during the exam.
 Your private parts — the vagina if you're a girl and the penis and testicles if you are a boy — are important body parts.
 Just like other parts of your body, your doctor will want to make sure there aren't any problems.
 Changes in these areas, such as growing hair, are signs that show you're moving toward puberty.

-Spine check: Your spinal column is a series of bones along the middle of your back.
+Do a spine check: Your spinal column is a series of bones along the middle of your back.
 The spine should be straight.
 But sometimes, a kid's spine has a curve and some curves are called scoliosis.
 Small curves usually cause no problems, but for larger curves you may need to get an X-ray or see an orthopedic doctor who specializes in the treatment of scoliosis.